-In addition, accumulating scientific evidence suggests that physical exercise helps keep your mind sharp and your memory from slipping.
+Beyond that, accumulating scientific evidence suggests that physical exercise can help keep our minds sharp and memory from slipping.
 A study at the University of Pittsburgh found that brain volume increased in areas associated with memory in seniors who took 40-minute walks three days a week for one year.
 And a study in mice at Columbia University found that exercise triggered blood flow and cell growth in brain areas linked to age-related memory decline.

-Other evidence suggests that staying socially connected lowers risk of dementia and age-related memory loss.
+Other evidence suggests that staying socially connected lowers the risks of dementia and age-related memory loss.
 I believe that social and intellectual engagement is highly protective and an important strategy for healthy aging.

 As for supplements to help memory, these are your best bets:

 - Ginkgo biloba is a well-studied botanical remedy with a reputation for enhancing memory.
-It may also slow the progression of dementia in early onset Alzheimer's disease.
+It may also slow the progression of dementia in early- onset Alzheimer’s.
 Look for products standardized to 24 percent ginkgo flavone glycosides and 6 percent terpene lactones; the dose is 60 to 120 milligrams twice a day with food.
 (Ginkgo may cause mild stomach irritation.)

 - Phosphatidyl serine (PS) is a naturally occurring lipid component of cell membranes that is considered a brain nutrient.
 Human studies have shown positive effects on memory and concentration: PS may improve cognitive function in normal adults and may help reverse age-related cognitive decline.
 These supplements are fairly expensive.
 The starting dose is 100 milligrams two or three times a day; if improvements occur after a month or more, it may be possible to take a lower maintenance dose.
-Like the other supplements listed above, PS is nontoxic.
+Like ginkgo biloba, PS is nontoxic.

 Andrew Weil, M.D.